TonyPaws/minute-string-generator/README.md

 ## Future enhancements
 - **Localisation**: Strings in different languages, am and pm notation.
 - **Improve single word mode**: There are 1440 timestamps, which is just a bit more than the number of unique words in the first five chapters of Winnie-The Pooh (1379), a children's book.
-There is no technical limitation that requires us to rely on five words, it was simply the first implementation of the idea.
+They can be vetted out to be more memorable.
 - **N-word mode**: As said before, there are 1440 minutes in a day.
 The Babylonians left us with a good system : 2^5 × 3^2 × 5 gives 36 factors, which means it can be broken down into word-lists in all manner of ways.
 - **Bijectivity**: Currently, there are strings that can give you hours outside the 24h clock, and invalid strings.
 This is simply due to initial ease of implementing a hash-map and to test whether my memory is better-suited to word-strings.
 - **Colo(u)rs**: Currently, the color also updates based on the time, but this is cosmetic for now.
 It could match with the adjective, providing a layer of redundancy.